DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/scheduler.md

 ### AppointmentModel

 Describes an appointment data object.
+If you are using other data fields you should map them yourself.
+Please refer to [this](https://devexpress.github.io/devextreme-reactive/react/scheduler/demos/featured/remote-data/) demo for more details.

 Field | Type | Description
 ------|------|------------